-Metastatic spinal tumors are neoplasms located in the vertebrae that are most commonly associated with multiple myeloma and primary cancers of the breast, lung, prostate, kidney, and thyroid.
+Metastatic spinal tumors are neoplasms located in the vertebrae that are commonly associated with a wide range of primary cancers, from breast, lung, and prostate to sarcomas, carcinomas, and hematological diseases.
 Tumors are commonly classified according to their location, whether it be intradural (intramedullary or extramedullary) or extradural.
 Extradural lesions, those occurring outside of the dura mater of the spinal cord, account for 95% of spinal lesions, the vast majority of these originating from the vertebrae.1

 Metastatic spinal tumors, depending on their location, can have debilitating consequences with significant impact on the activities of daily living.
+Patients living with such tumors may experience increasing pain with common transitions such as rising from a chair or lying in a resting position.
 These tumors can ultimately impinge on the spinal cord and nerve roots, leading to numbness and, potentially, paralysis in areas throughout the body.
 Metastatic spinal tumors can also weaken the structure of the vertebrae, leading to vertebral compression fractures, which often present with acute back pain.

-When metastatic spinal tumors are discovered, the metastatic disease is often found to be affecting multiple levels of the spine and causing tumor growth in two or more vertebrae.
+When metastatic spinal tumors are discovered, the metastatic disease is often found to be affecting multiple levels of the spine and causing tumor growth in each affected vertebrae.

-With nearly 1.5 million new cancer cases diagnosed in the United States annually, this metastatic disease state could affect over 150,000 patients every year.
+With over 1.5 million new cancer cases diagnosed in the United States annually, metastatic spinal tumors are believed to affect over 150,000 patients every year.

 Patient Quality of Life

-Patients often present with acute back pain and, depending on the location of the metastatic spinal tumors, numbness in the buttocks and other areas.
-When the pain becomes overwhelming, systemic treatment of the primary cancer is often halted, due to risks associated with cumulative toxicity of therapies, in order to address the metastatic spinal tumors and the associated pain.
+Patients often present with acute back pain and, depending on the location of the metastatic spinal tumors, numbness in the legs, buttocks, and other areas.
+When the pain becomes overwhelming, systemic treatment of the primary cancer may be halted, due to risks associated with cumulative toxicity of therapies, in order to begin other palliative therapies with the aim of addressing the metastatic spinal tumors and its associated pain.

 While most cancer treatments focus on the eradication of the neoplasm, the endpoints in treating painful metastatic spinal tumors are often maximum pain relief and minimum delay in treatment of the primary cancer.
 Treatment regimens that can balance these two needs are attractive complements to current standards of care.

-- Cardoso ER, Ashamalla H, Weng L, Mokhtar B, Ali S, Macedon M, and Guirguis A. “Percutaneous tumor curettage and interstitial delivery of samarium-153 coupled with kyphoplasty for treatment of vertebral metastases.”
-J. Neurosurg Spine 2009;10:336-342.
+4. Cardoso ER, Ashamalla H, Weng L, Mokhtar B, Ali S, Macedon M, and Guirguis A..
+“Percutaneous tumor curettage and interstitial delivery of samarium-153 coupled with kyphoplasty for treatment of vertebral metastases”, J. Neurosurg Spine 2009;10:336-342.